neondatabase/website/content/docs/introduction/about.md

 ![Branching workflows](/docs/introduction/branching_workflow.jpg)

-You can easily build your own database branching workflows using the Neon CLI, Neon API, or GitHub Actions.
+You can build your own database branching workflows using the Neon CLI, Neon API, or GitHub Actions.
 For example, this example shows how to create a development branch from `main` with a simple CLI command:

 ```bash
 neonctl branches create --name dev/alex